playsthisgame/bin-store/README.md

     *TODO the key right now is the unix time, but this will cause a race condition with more clients writing

 - [ ] develop the client so that its better...
+- [ ] support multiple store?
+  - send the store name in the binary
+  - you could use an URN as the key i.e. USER:1234